Theatre Practices, BA BA

 On Campus

-What it’s like to be a student at Peck School of the Arts
+What it’s like to be a theatre arts major at Peck School of the Arts

-When you study theatre at the UW-Milwaukee Peck School of the Arts, you join a community that is united on a mission to impact the world through our craft.
+When you study theatre at UW-Milwaukee Peck School of the Arts, you join a community that is united on a mission to impact the world through our craft.
 And we really mean that.
 Our faculty are all working professionals and experienced educators with a deep commitment to supporting the next generation of theatre artists.
 Our strong ties to Milwaukee’s creative community open doors for you to explore and grow through engaged learning and individualized mentorship.
 That’s why our students emerge with a strong community, an entrepreneurial spirit and the skills, vision and drive to shape their worlds.

-Program Details
+Theatre BA Program Details

-Our BA in Theatre Practices is designed to be personalized to you.
+Our Theatre Practices BA is designed to be personalized to you.
 We challenge you to create a path to the theatre profession that is authentic to your interests and your goals.
 And because you’ll learn alongside other creative and passionate students, you have a supportive and inspirational community to support you.
 Our respectful, ethical and accessible environment means you are allowed to express yourself in significant and meaningful ways.

 We know that as artists, we have the potential to dream, imagine and engage the world through our craft.
 Our faculty teach theatre as a way of exploring and positively affecting society and the people in it.